 He designated 1 suitable area to set aside (with light touch management) as early and late cover (ELC) plot.
 His farm advisor was able to advise on how to do this.

 Together with his advisor and the project team, he chose dates to close and open the different plots to agricultural activity (i.e. Action dates).
+He also opted to leave a margin for two weeks on one of his mown plots.

-The team arranged a habitat quality assessment of his farm in July, giving him a score for each plot and the overall target area.
+The team arranged a habitat quality assessment of his farm in July, giving him a score for each plot.
 In his first year, Tom received a results-based payment according to his farm assessment.